Professor of Music, Don Wright Faculty of Music, Western University (Ontario, Canada)

 Prospective applicants (from all musical disciplines) are invited to submit a proposal/abstract for presentations (25-45 mins) including papers, lecture recitals, workshops and panels.
 Preference will be given to those proposals that involve demonstration of experimental application of evidence in performance.

-All submissions must be received by June 21, 2019.
+All submissions must be received by 5pm, Friday 12 July 2019 (Australian Eastern Time).
 The Symposium format will provide successful applicants with 25-45 mins presentation and 10 minutes for Q&A. Applicants will be informed of acceptance by July 1, 2019.